shigeyukey/shige-addons-wiki/src/quick-change-deck.md

 * Filtered decks are not supported.
 * Older versions of Anki are not supported.
 * I recommend to check if change deck is working fine before using it.
+* There is no function to save the original deck before changing decks (except undo), so if you want to restore cards to their original deck later, I recommend saving the deck name with a tag beforehand.

 ### Change log